 crossing this level is not a definitive buy signal.
 It should be evaluated in

-generally considered to be in an overbought zone when it's above the 70 level.
+conjunction with other technical analysis tools.
+The Ultimate Oscillator is usually considered to be in an overbought zone when it's above the 70 level.

 Falling below this level can be interpreted as a possible sell signal.